paulstgermain/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure, in short, describes inheritance in JavaScript through functions and scope - it is the result of functions being able to look outward for context and variables, but not inward.
+This can be useful in extending a variables lifespan, making private variables accessible but not mutable globally, and making the outer function's variables and inner function's execution and functionality available for use by multiple separate functions and variables globally.

 2. Study the following code, then answer the questions below.

 ```js